tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * Includes instructions on how to join their Discord server.
 Discord is known for spying on and politically suppressing its users.
 * Collects Email addresses which is to say the least suspicious.
+* Tries to scam you by selling you useless junk.

 ### [Itazuraneko](https://itazuraneko.neocities.org/)